abdusco/abdus.dev/src/posts/sniffing-io-reader-in-golang/index.md

     -show_entries format=duration
 ```

-which returns the duration, and we can use that to calculate the size of the tile grid, given an interval.
+which returns the duration, and we can use that to calculate the size of the tile grid, for a given interval.

 ```json
 {